nagasudhirpulla/taming_python/blog/skills/flask_url_variables.md

 * int, float, path, uuid are the supported variable types that can be extracted from URL segments

 ### extract variables from URL query parameters
-* using request.args function imported from flask module, we can extract the query parameters from URL
+* using request.args imported from flask module, we can extract the query parameters from URL
-*
+* using request.args.to_dict() function, we can get the URL query parameters as a python dict object
 ```py

 ```